wmeints/effective-llm-applications/manuscript/05-testing-and-monitoring-prompts.md

 In the [#s](#the-art-and-nonsense-of-prompt-engineering), we covered how to use prompt engineering to get results from an LLM.
 Despite all the prompt engineering techniques available, you'll find that building an LLM-based application is complex.
 The response will be different every time you use your prompt.
 There is only one way to ensure your application works reasonably well: to test and continuously improve it.

 In this chapter, we'll talk about testing and monitoring prompts.
+By the end of this chapter you'll understand how to test prompts and how to use production data to improve your prompt tests.

-We'll cover the following topics:
+We'll cover the following topics in this chapter:

 - Establishing a good test strategy for prompts
 - Using deterministic testing methods to validate prompts